dotnet/csharpstandard/standard/variables.md

 ### §ref-span-safety-escape-scopes Safe to escape scopes

 At compile-time, each expression is associated with a scope that expression is permitted to escape to, its *safe-to-escape-scope*.
 Each variable is associated with the scope a reference to it is permitted to escape to, *ref-safe-to-escape-scope*.
 For a given variable expression, these may be different.
-When the *ref-safe-to-escape* scope is *caller-scope*, the variable is *safe-to-return*.
+When the *ref-safe-to-escape-scope* scope is *caller-scope*, the variable is *safe-to-return*.
 A variable that is *safe-to-return* may escape the enclosing method as a whole.
 In other words, the variable can *returned-by-ref*.

 Given an assignment from an expression E1 with a *safe-to-escape-scope* S1, to a (variable) expression E2 with *safe-to-escape-scope* S2, it is an error if S2 is a wider scope than S1.
 By construction, the two scopes S1 and S2 are in a nesting relationship.